The 7 Best Ways to Track Employee Training Progress and Results

 For the basic surveys, you can use Google Forms, a free service for building polls.
 A more advanced yet easy-to-use solution is iSpring QuizMaker.
 This employee training tracking software helps you create interactive tests, quizzes, and surveys with custom scoring and branching in no time.
 Also, tests created with iSpring QuizMaker can be published in eLearning formats, such as SCORM, AICC, cmi5, and xAPI, so you can upload them to your LMS, gather assessment scores readily, and complete training history with ease.

-Reviews and comments are useful for instructional designers, trainers, and facilitators because they highlight the parts of a course where learners might struggle, lose interest, or feel unprepared for certain assessments.
+Reviews and comments are useful for instructional designers, L&D professionals, and facilitators because they highlight the parts of a course where learners might struggle, lose interest, or feel unprepared for certain assessments.
 In this way, they can adjust the course’s length, clarify materials, and balance theory and practice to enhance training efficiency.

-4. On-the-job performance evaluation
+6. On-the-job performance evaluation

 On-the-job performance evaluation allows you to track employee training progress and assess how effectively employees apply new knowledge in real-world work scenarios.

 This method involves checking the KPIs of your training targets.
 For example, if your program aims to improve customer satisfaction and reduce call handling time, those are the KPIs to monitor after training.
+To measure the results of soft skills training, gather informal feedback from colleagues, supervisors, and others who interact with the employee frequently.

 L&D managers often do this with a 360-degree feedback assessment, where they collect multiple perspectives to provide a comprehensive view of the employee’s performance and abilities.